danluo7/gbm/R_script_GBM011.md

 	dev.off()
 	q()
+	n

 ## comparing invitro to non-invitro using stattest function, and output a heatmap

-Need to make a new header file and recode the "type" header,since this will determine what gets compared in a stattest. the stattest function will use type as a covariate and use fpkm as a meansurement. since this function can't compare multiple things, need to make another file called GBM049_all_stattest.csv and make the "type" tissue vs. non-tissue.
+#Need to make a new header file and recode the "type" header,since this will determine what gets compared in a stattest. the stattest function will use type as a covariate and use fpkm as a meansurement. since this function can't compare multiple things, need to make another file called GBM049_all_stattest.csv and make the "type" tissue vs. non-tissue.
 Then heatmaps can be done comparing invitro to everything else.

 	mkdir -p /home/daniel/ubuntu/workspace/gbm/de/ballgown/ref_only/011/stattest
 	cd /home/daniel/ubuntu/workspace/gbm/de/ballgown/ref_only/011/stattest